op7ic/OS.LAB/README.md

 start_time=`date +%s` && terraform apply -auto-approve && end_time=`date +%s` && echo execution time was `expr $end_time - $start_time` s
 ```

-# Deploying different OS.LAB OS version or limiting number of created hosts
+# Deploying different OS versions or limiting number of created hosts

-A global YAML config file, [Azure os-setup.yml](azure/os-setup.yml) or [AWS os-setup.yml](aws/os-setup.yml), set the type of operating system, SKU, AMI and VM size used for the deployment of individual VMs.
+A global YAML config file, [Azure os-setup.yml](azure/config/os-setup.yml) or [AWS os-setup.yml](aws/config/os-setup.yml), set the type of operating system, SKU, AMI and VM size used for the deployment of individual VMs.

-Commands ```az vm image list``` (Azure) or ```aws ec2 describe-images``` (AWS) can be used to identify various OS versions so that global operating system file ([Azure os-setup.yml](azure/os-setup.yml) or [AWS os-setup.yml](aws/os-setup.yml) can be modified with correspodning SKU or AMI.
+Commands ```az vm image list``` (Azure) or ```aws ec2 describe-images``` (AWS) can be used to identify various OS versions so that global operating system file ([Azure os-setup.yml](azure/config/os-setup.yml) or [AWS os-setup.yml](aws/config/os-setup.yml) can be modified with correspodning SKU or AMI.
 Examples of commands helping to identify specific AMI/SKU can be found below.

 ```
 # Azure